queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 various components, we will ensure that app code is booted inside a secure and isolated environment.
 And we will ensure that it is booted _quickly_.
 Speed is, after all, one of the many reasons we love and use containers for this sort of thing.

 That is what this graph is showing.
-Ignore the blue line for now, I will come back to it later because it _is_ important but until then just focus on the purple one, the one showing how suddenly Not Fast we are at booting peoples' apps for them.
+Ignore the blue line (the top one) for now, I will come back to it later because it _is_ important but until then just focus on the purple one, the one showing how suddenly Not Fast we are at booting peoples' apps for them.

 Naturally, the first thing we did was find out what had changed in our various repos.
 A quick `git blame` revealed... my name.